shobhitasohal/DataCo-Supply-Chain-Late-Delivery-Cost-Analysis/README.md

 Before any region could be recommended, two underlying questions needed answers:

-1. **Cost basis** — What's the right dollar metric for "costing the business" — profit, or sales?
+1. **Cost basis** — What's the right dollar metric for "costing the business" i.e. profit, or sales?
 2. **Prioritization signal** — Is late delivery *rate* a reliable way to rank regions, or does it need to be paired with dollar impact?

 ---